richafnu/Viva/Viva/glint/setup/custom-user-role.md

 ms.topic: install-set-up-deploy
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 06/13/2024
+ms.date: 04/14/2025
 ---

-# Custom User Role setup in Viva Glint
+# User Roles with custom data access in Viva Glint

-Custom access is intended for users who need to have the default access overridden or are in a role that is so specific, it needs to be per user rather than at the User Role level.
-For example, use custom access for HRBPs who serve unique combinations of employee groups in your organization.
-To grant custom access in bulk to multiple users for survey, Focus Area, and Admin access, see: [Advanced Configuration uploads](advanced-config-uploads.md).
+Microsoft Viva Glint custom access is intended for users who need to have their default access overridden or are in a role that is so specific, it needs to be per user rather than at the User Role level.
+For example, use custom access for HR Business Partners who serve unique combinations of employee groups in your organization.

+> [!IMPORTANT]
+> Users with customized Admin access can only see employee data for populations of users that they have access to. <br><br>
+> For example, if a user has custom Admin access to Department = 'Sales' and 'Marketing,' they don't see Distribution Lists or users in People that have other Department values.

 ## Grant custom survey access for a user

-1. From your Glint dashboard, select **Configuration** and then **People**.
+1. Select **Configuration** and then **People**.
 2. Go to the User Role that needs custom access granted.
 3. Search for or select a user.
 4. On the user's profile, next to the survey name who needs access, select the **pencil** symbol to edit.